How Librarians Can Support Your Course

 - Consider different approaches to information literacy instruction.
 There are a variety of ways to integrate information literacy into your course.
 Consult with a librarian about what options would work best for your class.

 Bringing Your Class to the Library On Your Own

-- Notify any of the Reference & Instruction Librarians at least a few days before the library visit.
+- Notify any of the Research & Instruction Librarians at least a few days before the library visit.

 - If room 014 is unavailable, we may be able to reserve some of the computers in the reference area for your class.
 During busy times, we ask that at least 1/2 of the computers in the reference area be available for library users.
 If it's a large group (20+), consider bringing students in two groups.

 - Use of classrooms, portable labs, and other electronic resources is guided by Information Technology policies.